elvismello/nbodyProgramsTutorial/README.md

 ## rsync

-This command can recursively sincronize a set of files, usually being faster than `scp` to copy a large quantity of them.
+This command can recursively sincronize a set of files, usually being faster than `scp` to copy large quantities of them.

 It can be used in a similar manner to `scp`